 I often tell people that they should only spend money if they hear a difference.
 I am sure there are experts who can tell the difference between excellent speakers which cost $10K and the ultra high-end $100K speakers, but if you don’t heard a significant different compared to a $300 speaker, there is no reason to spend the extra money.

 My media is mostly CD ripped into Apple Loseless, or loseless streams via TIDAL because I can hear the difference between good quality lossy (AAC 320kbps, VBR LAME) and CD quality lossless.
+I have not been able to hear a difference between 44/16 encoding and SACD, 96/24, Pogo, and other high resolution encodings, nor classic analog.
 I use Roon software as a way to control whole house music.
 Music is played through:

-- KEF LS50 wireless speakers driven via USB from Mac Mini using Roon, and TOSlink from TV.
+- KEF LS50 wireless speakers driven via USB from Mac Mini using Roon

 - Sennheiser HD800 fed via a Chord Mojo DAC/Amp from an iPhone running iTunes, Roon or TIDAL